KevalShah3645/DMDD-INFO6210-Assignment-1/README.md

-## Web SCrapping, Twitter API and ER Diagram for ICC Test Players
+## Web Scrapping, Twitter API and ER Diagram for ICC Test Players
 ### ABSTRACT

 Objective is to extract data of top 100 International Cricket Council players in Test cricket format from three different sources using Web Scraping, Web API's and raw data such as in CSV format and creating a conceptual relation between them.
 After collecting data, all datasets are made error-free and consistent.
 Following this, the datasets are splitted into three datasets with relevant attributes